Having a huge database is great, but what is the use of this data if you can’t report on it?

 So now that you know how to create reports in your CRM, the next step is to ensure your system is set up effectively to do this.

 But don’t worry if you’re still unsure how to set these up.
-We, at Kylas, offer free onboarding to answer any questions you might have and identify any areas you can improve on to get more value out of your CRM.
+We, at Kylas, offer onboarding and training by CRM experts to answer any questions you might have and identify any areas you can improve on to get more value out of your CRM.

 If you have Kylas CRM, then you have a good advantage over other companies using other sales CRM software, as these vital reports are all available within the system.
 All you need to do is to set them up logically.